cryptoteatime/idkca-cashapp/trunk/readme.txt

 3. Set your desired title and description for the payment method.
 4. Enter your CashApp tag.
 5. Optionally, enable QR code support if you want to provide a QR code for payments.
-6. Configure your email settings, including the email server, port, username, and password.
-7. Set the Cron Interval (in seconds) for checking emails.
-The default is 300 seconds (5 minutes).
-8. Optionally, enable 'Retain Data on Uninstall' to keep plugin data upon uninstallation for testing purposes.
+6. Optionally, enable 'Retain Data on Uninstall' to keep plugin data upon uninstallation for testing purposes.
-9. Enable 'Debug Log' to log CashApp events for troubleshooting.
+7. Enable 'Debug Log' to log CashApp events for troubleshooting.

 == Usage ==